-Trump To Sign Order Against Anti-Semitism At Colleges, Worrying Free Speech Advocates
+Trump Signs Order Against Anti-Semitism At Colleges, Worrying Free Speech Advocates

-President Trump will sign an executive order that will make Title VI of the 1964 Civil Rights Act apply to anti-Semitic acts, the White House said on Wednesday.
+President Trump signed an executive order on Wednesday that will make Title VI of the 1964 Civil Rights Act apply to anti-Semitic acts.
 The order is generating concern that it will stifle free speech by those who oppose Israel's policy toward the Palestinians.

 The executive order takes indirect aim at the Boycott, Divestment and Sanctions movement that has generated intense controversy on college campuses.